sebastiencabonbw/documentation-ia-product/documentation/igrc-platform/installation-and-deployment/03-brainwaves-web-portal/02-parametrization/03-saml/index.md

 # SAML Access

-The SAML authentication allows to rely on a federated identity repository.
-In this case, `Tomcat` will **delegate** the `authentication` and the `authorization` mechanism to a third party (the Identity Provider).
+The SAML authentication mechanism enables the use of a federated identity repository, allowing Tomcat to delegate both authentication and authorization to a third party Identity Provider.

-This use case is very interesting when an **Identity Provider** has been deployed in the company or if the solution aims to be used from a **Cloud based** environment.
-It will literally rely on the Identity Provider for such purposes.
+This approach is particularly valuable when an Identity Provider is already deployed within the organization or when the application is intended for use in a cloud-based environment.
+In such cases, the system relies entirely on the external IdP for identity management.

-What's interesting here is that the Identity Provider does not need to be installed on the Tomcat server, it is another server.
+The Identity Provider does not need to be installed on the Tomcat server itself since it operates as a separate server.

 > When authenticating in **federated** mode, the protocol of choice is [SAMLv2](https://wiki.oasis-open.org/security/FrontPage#SAML_V2.0_Standard).

 Here is how it works:

-- The **User Agent (UA)** is the end user web browser
+- The **User Agent (UA)** is the end user's web browser
-- The **Service Provider (SP)** is the Identity Analytics tomcat web server
+- The **Service Provider (SP)** is the Identity Analytics Tomcat web server
-- The **Identity Provider (IdP)** is the third party accountable for authentication and authorization
+- The **Identity Provider (IdP)** is the third party service responsible for authentication and authorization

 ![SAML access architecture](../images/SAML_access_architecture.png "SAML access architecture")

 As you can see here, everything is done through the `HTTP`/`HTTPS` protocol with simple `HTTP redirects` and `HTTP forms`.
 When the user attempts to connect to the service provider, it detects that the user is not authenticated, generates a **challenge** in `SAML` format and redirects the user to the **identity provider** with this challenge.
-The **identity provider** analyses the challenge, authenticates the user and redirects him to the **service provider** with a `response`.
-The response contains all the required information regarding the **user** and his **roles**.
+The **identity provider** processes the challenge, authenticates the user and redirects the user to the **service provider** with a `response`.
+The response contains all the required information regarding the user and their **roles**.

 The `SAML` challenge/response mechanism involves `XML`, `time stamping` and `XML digital signature` (at a glance, a challenge is sent to the **identity provider**, a response is built by the **identity provider**, it contains the user _identity_, his _roles_, the initial challenge and a validity time frame.
 The response is **digitally signed** by the identity provider.
 The response is sent back to the **service provider** which verifies the digital signature, the challenge, the validity time frame and acts accordingly).

-Almost all major players are now leveraging the `SAMLv2` protocol to authenticate users and are acting as **Identity providers (Idp)**:
+Most major vendors, including those listed below, now support the SAMLv2 protocol for user authentication and serve as Identity Providers (IdP):

 - Microsoft ADFS
 - Google G suite
-- Sales force
+- Salesforce

-You can also delegate authentication and authorization to best of breed solutions through the `SAMLv2` protocol:

 - Okta
 - InWebo
 - LastPass